|Lesson 2||Structured Query Language Prerequisites |

 This course is designed for the Linux, Windows, and Macintosh platforms, as long as the database the student uses is SQL-compliant.
 The screenshots are from the Windows platform.

-This course will look at Structured Query Language, or SQL as it is usually abbreviated.
-SQL works with a database to create the database and to insert and extract data.
+SQL works with a database to initially create the database and to insert and extract data from the tables.

 Relational model is much misunderstood